seufolds6/Kinect-Sensor-Myers-Briggs-Indicator/README.md

 ## Problem Space and Tasks

 This project targets the problem space of fostering self-understanding and resilience among students on campus to alleviate stress that derives from imposter syndrome, a feeling of inadequacy, and self-comparison with peers.

-The two tasks address
+The two tasks address:

-Identifying what one’s greatest strengths are.
+- Identifying what one’s greatest strengths are.
-Visualizing pleasant locations/scenarios to take one’s mind off the stressors and anxiety in one’s life.
+- Visualizing pleasant locations/scenarios to take one’s mind off the stressors and anxiety in one’s life.

 ## Constraints